cartermak/cartermak.github.io/_posts/2019-12-30-custom-website.md

 ### Removing the site description from the footer

 I didn't have much to say in my website description, so I removed it from the footer.
-In order to edit the default layout templates, I first downloaded the full `_includes` folder form the Minima [repository](https://github.com/jekyll/minima) and added the folder to my site's repo.
-Removing the description from the footer was as simple as removing these lines from `footer.html`:
+Removing the description from the footer was as simple as removing these lines from `_includes/footer.html`:

 ```diff
 - <div class="footer-col one-half">